-Bishop John Cullinane opened and blessed the building on 22 December, such as St Joseph's statue and the stations of the cross, were donated.
+Bishop John Cullinane opened and blessed the building on 22 December, 1963.

 With parish priest Fr Dennis Fitzgerald, parishioners of the time worked tirelessly to raise funds, holding many activities including housie, street stalls and balls.
-Many fittings, and a parish dinner at the Merimbula RSL Club at 6.30pm.
+Many fittings, stations of the cross, were donated.
+Celebrations will be held on the weekend of 23 and 24 November, including Mass at 5pm on Saturday and a parish dinner at the Merimbula RSL Club at 6.30pm.

 Golden moments...
 St Joseph's, Merimbula.
-(Picture: Peter Hamer).
+(Picture: Peter Hamer). such as St Joseph's statue and the